 Fiction Writing Course Outline

 View our creative writing course outline below to find out what you'll learn in our exciting online class.
-Each part of our fiction writing curriculum is design to enhance your knowledge and passion for your new career.
+Each part of our fiction writing curriculum is designed to enhance your knowledge and passion for your new career.

 - Unit 1